azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 ![app_contacts_details](./img/app_contact_details.png)
 ![app_stats](./img/app_stats.png)

 The application is capable managing contacts and visit reports via a modern, responsive UI that is written in [VueJS](https://vuejs.org).
-It makes use of several Azure services to have a good UX, e.g. indexing contacts in an [Azure Search service](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search) to give users the possiblity to search for contacts anywhere in the app, send visit report results to an [Azure Congitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/) instance to analyze the sentiment of the result description etc. We also followed a "microservice" approach by giving each service its own data store ([Azure SQL DB](https://docs.microsoft.com/en-us/azure/azure-sql/) for contacts service, [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/) for visit reports service etc.).
+It makes use of several Azure services to have a good UX, e.g. indexing contacts in an [Azure Search service](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search) to give users the possibility to search for contacts anywhere in the app, send visit report results to an [Azure Congitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/) instance to analyze the sentiment of the result description etc. We also followed a "microservice" approach by giving each service its own data store ([Azure SQL DB](https://docs.microsoft.com/en-us/azure/azure-sql/) for contacts service, [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/) for visit reports service etc.).
 Under the hood, services communicate with each other by sending messages over an [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) instance via several topics so that we can guarantee that each services operates on its own.
 Some of these messages are also handled by "background/daemon"-services which we implemented by using the [Azure Functions runtime](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-linux-custom-image?tabs=bash%2Cportal&pivots=programming-language-csharp) - yes, you can host Azure Functions via Docker containers!

 That said, we are also following the best practice to push all possible state of the application out of your cluster.
 That means, we won't host any database within the cluster.
 Stateless clusters are much easier to manage!